de-nugan/SDBox-Multiboot/README.md

-# SDBox-Multiboot README
+# SDBox Multiboot

-### Boot Workbench from SD card on any Amiga with SDBox!

-## HOW TO PREPARE THIS DISK (Read this first!)
+## INITAL SETUP (Read this before using!)

-This disk requires workbench files in order to function.
+This disk requires some files from Workbench 1.3 and the correct drivers for your version of SDBox:
-The files are not included for copyright reasons and must be copied from a Workbench 1.3 floppy as below:

 1. Boot into workbench
-2. Insert this disk and run activate-disk
+2. Insert this disk and run Setup
-3. Follow the prompts to copy the Workbench files to this disk

-### Note for SDbox V2 Users

-V2 of the SDBox requires a different driver (spisd.device) The driver is included in the Storage drawer and must be copiied to both DEVS: and Payload/common/devs The DirWork (DW) file manager is included for this and all your file management needs.
+3. Select Import Workbench Files and follow the prompts
+4. Select your version of the SDBox (V1 / V2)
+5. Enable BOOTRAD if required (persistent boot RAD: device)

-## ABOUT SDBox Multiboot
+## ABOUT SDBox Multiboot (SDBM)

-The purpose of this floppy disk is to boot a Workbench environment compatible with the installed kickstart from a connected SDBox device.
+SDBM is a disk to boot Workbench from a connected SDBox.

-This brings a portable "HDD-like" Workbench environment to any Amiga.
+SDBox is cheap, fast, and compatible with all Amigas.
+Running Workbench from SD card via SDBox makes it far more usable on any low-end Amiga.

+It's like having a portable Hard Drive for all your Amigas.

+SDBM is also able to select from multiple Workbench installations on an SD card and boot the one that matches your Kichstart version.

-It's also a general-purpose SDBox utility disk.
+It's also a general-purpose SDBox driver and utility disk.

 ### Features: